ankrutik/notes/aws/solutions_arch_cert/notes.md

 .com .edu .co.uk is top level domain name

-Elastic Load balancers do not have pre-defined IPv4 addresses, uyou resolve them using a DNS name
+Elastic Load balancers do not have pre-defined IPv4 addresses, you resolve them using a DNS name

 **Top level domain names** controlled by Internet Assigned Numbers Authority (IANA)

 A **registrar** (Amazon, GoDaddy) assigns domain names under one of the top level domain names.
-Domains are registered with interNIC (service of ICANN) which enforees uniqueness of domain names across the Internet.
+Domains are registered with interNIC (service of ICANN) which enforces uniqueness of domain names across the Internet.
 Registered with a central database called WhoIS database.

 **SOA** (start of authority) records stores: